Complaints about Corporate issues

 Stage 2 Complaint

-Once the complaints procedure has been exhausted, if you remain unhappy, you do have the right to contact the Local Government Ombudsman (LGO).
-The LGO considers complaints about councils and some other organisations providing local public services.
+Once the complaints procedure has been exhausted, if you remain unhappy, you do have the right to contact the Local Government & Social Care Ombudsman (LG&SCO).
+The LG&SCO considers complaints about councils and some other organisations providing local public services.
 The service is free, independent and impartial.